Heading

 Single letter text expansions

-One letter text expansions are hard to do in general, but some work.
+One letter text expansions are hard to do in general, but some work well.
 I’ve set up:

 w → with